switchboard-xyz/aptos/README.md

     <strong>Documentation: </strong><a href="https://docs.switchboard.xyz">docs.switchboard.xyz</a>
   </h4>
 </div>

-# Aptos On-Demand Integration

-**DISCLAIMER: SWITCHBOARD ON-DEMAND FOR APTOS IS CURRENTLY UNDERGOING AUDIT.
-USE AT YOUR OWN RISK.**

-# Switchboard On-Demand Integration Guide

 This guide covers the setup and use of Switchboard data feeds within your project, using the `Aggregator` module for updating feeds and integrating `Switchboard` in Move.